What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 • Treatments for DMD focus on boosting dystrophin levels and improving the quality of life of those living with the disease.

 Duchenne muscular dystrophy is a rare genetic disorder that causes muscle weakness and degeneration over time.
-According to the Muscular Dystrophy Association (MDA), it affects 1 in 5,000 males, with symptoms appearing as early as ages 2 to 3.
-The condition is significantly less common in females.
 An estimated 20,000 children are diagnosed with DMD globally each year.

 In recent years, new treatment options and support devices have helped children and adults with DMD live longer, healthier lives.
 This article will provide an overview of what causes DMD, how it's diagnosed, and what therapies are currently available.